Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   </tr>
   <tr>
     <th> ignition </th>
-    <td> banish 1 DARK Monster from either player’s field or Graveyard </td>
+    <td> banish 1 DARK Monster from either player’s field or Grave </td>
     <td> Special Summon 1 banished DARK Monster </td>
     <td> gain LP equal to a DARK Monster’s ATK when it is banished or Summoned </td>
   </tr>
   <tr>
     <th> other </th>
-    <td> banish top card of opponent’s deck face-down each time you take damage </td>
+    <td> banish top card of opponent’s Deck face-down each time you take damage </td>
     <td> inflict 350 damage each time a card is banished </td>
     <td> ‘Darquess’ Monsters can use effects as Quick Effects </td>
   </tr>
 </table>

 ### Level 13 Fusion
-The 3 main Level 13 Fusion Monsters each have 3300 ATK, requiring 2 of the 3 Ritual Monsters as material.
+The 3 main Level 13 Fusion Monsters each have 3300 ATK, requiring 2 of the 3 Ritual Monsters as Material.
 They feature a powerful floodgate effect of their own, while sharing the following effect:

 > If this card is targeted (Quick Effect): You can make 1 other DARK Monster on the field become the target instead.